cksystemsteaching/selfie/README.md

 make emu-emu-emu
 ```

-This took a few hours to complete, as opposed to a few seconds for just the two `mipster` instances with `make emu`.
+This took a few hours to complete, as opposed to a few seconds for just the two `mipster` instances with `make emu-emu`.
 In fact, this time, `mipster` instance *HW* executed more than 300 billion (!)
 RISC-U instructions to run both *VMM* and *OS*.
 Looks like with each `mipster` instance the number of executed instructions increases by three orders of magnitude, here from thousands to millions to billions of instructions.
-This is a beautiful example of exponential growth, in this case in the number of `mipster` instances, and even if we optimized `mipster` such that executing a single instruction would take only two instructions there would be exponential growth.
+This is a beautiful example of exponential growth, in this case in the number of `mipster` instances running on top of each other.
+Even if we optimized `mipster` such that executing a single instruction would take only two instructions there would be exponential growth.

 But how is this relevant in practice?
 Well, there is a reason why we called the three `mipster` instances *HW*, *VMM*, and *OS*.
 Suppose *HW* represents *hardware*, an actual RISC-U processor, and *OS* represents an *operating system*.
 Yet we do not want *OS* running directly on hardware but need a *virtual machine monitor* *VMM* in between *HW* and *OS* so that we can eventually run more operating systems than just *OS* simultaneously, all sharing the same *HW*.
 However, we certainly do not want the execution of a user program to slow down by three orders of magnitude.
 Turns out it is possible to push the overhead even below a factor of two!
 Just try the following: